wisdom-framework/wisdom-typescript/README.md

-# Wisdom-Myth
+# Wisdom-TypeScript

-[Myth](http://www.myth.io/) is a CSS preprocessor that lets you write pure CSS without having to worry about slow browser support, or even slow spec approval.
-It's like a CSS polyfill.
+[TypeScript](http://www.typescriptlang.org/)  lets you write JavaScript the way you really want to.
+TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
+Any browser.
+Any host.
+Any OS.
+Open Source.

-Wisdom-Myth integrate Myth pre-processing in Wisdom.
-So, stylesheets (CSS files) containing Myth directives are automatically processed at build time.
+Wisdom-TypeScript integrates TypeScript compilation into Wisdom.
+So, TypeScript files (+.ts+ files) automatically compiled to JavaScript at build time.

-It supports the Wisdom Watch Mode, so any change to a CSS file immediately triggers the processing and updates the output file.
+It supports the Wisdom Watch Mode, so any change to a +.ts+ file immediately triggers the compilation and updates the output file.

 ## Usage